 As required by Subtitle F (State and Local Contracts and Fund Management), Title 10, Texas Government Code, if the total amount paid to Performer/Artist under this Agreement by TWU equals one hundred thousand dollars ($100,000.00) or more, Performer/Artist represents and warrants that it (a) does not have a practice, policy, guidance, or directive that discriminates against a firearm entity or firearm trade association; and (b) will not discriminate during the term of the Agreement against a firearm entity or firearm trade association.

+Pursuant to Texas Governor Executive Order 48, Performer/Artist certifies that Performer/Artist or any of its holding companies or subsidiaries, if applicable, is not: (1) listed in Section 889 of the 2019 National Defense Authorization Act (NDAA); or (2) listed in Section 1260H of the 2021 NDAA; or (3) owned by the government of a country on the U.S. Department of Commerce’s foreign adversaries list under 15 C.F.R. § 791.4; or (4) controlled by any governing or regulatory body located in a country on the U.S. Department of Commerce’s foreign adversaries list under 15 C.F.R. § 791.4.
+Performer/Artist acknowledges this Agreement may be terminated and payment withheld if this certification is or becomes inaccurate.

 If Performer/Artist is a corporation, partnership, or a limited liability company, Performer/Artist warrants, represents, covenants, and agrees that it is duly organized, validly existing and in good standing under the laws of the state of its incorporation or organization and is duly authorized and in good standing to conduct business in the State of Texas, that it has all necessary power and has received all necessary approvals to execute and deliver this Agreement, and the individual executing this Agreement on behalf of Performer/Artist has been duly authorized to act for and bind Performer/Artist.